MicrosoftDocs/windows-dev-docs/hub/android/native-android.md

 ---
 title: Native Android development on Windows
-description: Get started developing Android native apps on Windows.
+description: A step-by-step guide on how to get started developing Android native apps on Windows.
 author: mattwojo
 ms.author: mattwoj
 manager: jken